Miss Hawaii

 The Miss Hawaii competition is the pageant that selects the representative for the State of Hawaii in the Miss America pageant, and the name of the title held by that winner.
 Hawaii first competed at Miss America in 1948 and has twice won the Miss America title, in 1992 and 2001.

-Emalia Dalire of Kaneohe was crowned Miss Hawaii 2025 on May 31, 2025 at the Hawaii Theatre in Honolulu, Hawaii.
-She will compete for the title of Miss America 2026.
+Carly Yoshida of Waikoloa was crowned Miss Hawaii on June 19, 2026, at the Hawaii Theatre in Honolulu.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.